taniarascia/taniarascia.com/content/posts/2020-04-13-writing-an-emulator-in-javascript-chip8.md

 With this instruction set I'll have to store this data in 16-bits, so every instrution ends up being a number from `0x0000` to `0xffff`.
 Each digit position in these sets is a nibble (4-bit).

 So how can I get from `nnnn` to something like `ADD x, y`, that is a little more understandable?
-Well, I'll syart by looking at one of the instructions from Chip-8, which is basically the same as the above example:
+Well, I'll start by looking at one of the instructions from Chip-8, which is basically the same as the above example:

 | Instruction | Description  |
 | ----------- | ------------ |